mehulagg/gitlab_test/doc/development/query_count_limits.md

 Each controller or API endpoint is allowed to execute up to 100 SQL queries and in test environments we'll raise an error when this threshold is exceeded.

+NOTE: **Note:**
+We're in the process of [updating our terminology](https://gitlab.com/gitlab-org/gitlab/-/issues/219966).
+We plan to update this page after we update our corresponding code.

 ## Solving Failing Tests

 When a test fails because it executes more than 100 SQL queries there are two